Sound Planning and Appropriate Investments

 The cost of replacing existing assets is built into the charges current customers pay for water and sewer services.
 Developers pay for expanding water and wastewater systems on behalf of future customers.
 Developer fees also purchase capacity in the community's existing infrastructure.

 Water Recycling Plant Improvements

 Situation: Large green spaces in Dublin, San Ramon, and Pleasanton soaked up a record 8.6 million gallons of recycled water on a single sweltering day in July 2016.
-With more sites connecting to recycled water all the time, peak demand on hot summer days is expected to nearly double by 2020, far above current recycling capacity of 9.7 million gallons a day.
+With more customers connecting to the recycled water distribution system all the time, peak demand on hot summer days is expected to nearly double by 2020.

-Solution: An $18.2 million improvement project is underway to boost water recycling capacity by 70 percent, to 16.2 million gallons per day.
+Solution: An $18 million improvement project is underway that will boost water recycling capacity from 9.7 million to 16.2 million gallons per day.
 Construction at the Jeffrey G. Hansen Water Recycling Plant began in January 2017 and will be completed in 2018.